aCursedComrade/acursedcomrade.github.io/source/_posts/remote-lab-access.md

 ## Virtual network overview

-{% img /img/zt_network_list.png '"My ZeroTier network" "My ZeroTier network"' %}
+{% img https://stash.comradelab.win/img/zt_network_list.png "My ZeroTier network" %}

 Going back to my home lab setup, I connected my Proxmox node, utility VM, my personal laptop and my mobile to the network.
 The remaining node is the pfSense firewall but the reason I cannot connect it is that it may cause issues with the firewall config and my lack of knowledge on the BSD ecosystem.
 Even though I have listed about how to forward these internal services, another approach would be to have the firewall connected directly connected with our SD-WAN solution, so we can directly bridge internal subnets via the firewall without any intermediate forwarding or other solutions (I included a few examples in a previous section).

-{% img /img/net_access.png '"Accessing Proxmox web UI" "Accessing Proxmox web UI"' %}
+{% img https://stash.comradelab.win/img/net_access.png "Accessing Proxmox web UI" %}

 I initially used the Proxmox node as a proxy (*by using the `ssh -R` option to create a reverse socks proxy*) to access pfSense web panel and its OpenVPN server.
 It is a working alternative, but the next section covers how forward proxies can be used AND how we can assign a verifiable domain with the help of certain project.